EngineersNeedArt/Vela-Satellite_3DModel/README.md

 <img width="600" src="https://github.com/EngineersNeedArt/Vela-Satellite_3DModel/blob/c421935828cbd39ab146ebb1253e657693c91e07/print_images/Model_1_Prints_joined.jpeg" alt="Two model halves joined">
 </p>

-Assembly is that simnple.
+Assembly is that simple.

 Painting is not too difficult either.
-There are fascinating color-shifting paints that do a fantastic job of simulating the irridescence of solar panels from the Vela era.
+There are fascinating color-shifting paints that do a fantastic job of simulating the iridescence of solar panels from the Vela era.
 I chose an Electric-Blue/Intense-Violet paint from Vallejo paints that is part of their Space Dust set.

 The instruction tell you to begin though with a glossy black base coat before applying the color-shifting paint.
 When dry, it can then be followed with the color-shift paint.